otrekw/azure-docs.de-de/articles/vpn-gateway/vpn-gateway-about-vpngateways.md

 ---
 title: Informationen zu Azure VPN Gateway
-description: Hier erfahren Sie, was ein VPN-Gateway ist und wie Sie damit eine Verbindung mit virtuellen Azure-Netzwerken herstellen können.
-Der Artikel geht unter anderem auf standortübergreifende IPsec/IKE-Site-to-Site- und -VNet-zu-VNet-Lösungen sowie auf Point-to-Site-VPNs ein.
+description: Hier erfahren Sie, was VPN Gateway ist und wie Sie eine VPN Gateway-Instanz verwenden, um mit virtuellen Netzwerken eine Site-to-Site-, VNet-to-Vnet- oder Point-to-Site-Verbindung (IPsec/IKE) herzustellen
 services: vpn-gateway
 author: cherylmc
 Customer intent: As someone with a basic network background, but is new to Azure, I want to understand the capabilities of Azure VPN Gateway so that I can securely connect to my Azure virtual networks.